CrossRef/event-data-user-guide/docs/sources/plaudit.md

 ## Failure modes

- - An endorsement might have been added after the last export, in which case no events have been created yet.
+ - An endorsement might have been added after the last export, so the data may be a few hours out of date.

 ## Further information